RyanGreenup/draftsmith_rs_api/python_client/README.md

 ## Features

 - Complete API coverage for Draftsmith's functionality
+    - Full CRUD operations for notes, tasks, and tags
 - Type-safe requests and responses using Pydantic models
-- Hierarchical note and task management
-- Tag system for flexible organization
-- Full CRUD operations for notes, tasks, and tags

 ## API Documentation